signum-network/CIPs/SIP/sip-40.md

 ### Cancel an offer
 This allows the current maker of the offer to cancel its offer and get refunded.
 Only when the sender of the transaction is equal to the current offer owner it will be executed.
-A message to trackOfferRemoved account will be send.
+A message is sent to the trackOfferRemoved account.

 ```java
     public void cancelOffer() {